Get the most out of your focus lists

 Common focus list criteria

-• High Risk - This focus list combines the EQRF Risk Score (normalized) and commitment recovery.
+- High Risk - This focus list combines the EQRF Risk Score (normalised) and commitment recovery.
 Clients with a risk score above 65 and commitment recovery under 45% are flagged as high risk.
-This focus list helps prioritize attention to clients with potential financial difficulties
+This focus list helps prioritise attention to clients with potential financial difficulties

 Managing focus lists